 Social distancing is the new normal

-BATON ROUGE - Signs promoting social distancing are posted everywhere at the LSU Lakes where joggers and bicyclist can see them.
-The sign states "You are 6-foot, the distance of the best hug", reminding folks of social distancing.
+BATON ROUGE - Signs promoting social distancing are posted everywhere at the LSU lakes, so joggers and bicyclists can see these friendly reminders.

+The sign reads "You are 6 ft. & a TBD amount of time away from the best hug," reminding readers to practice social distancing.

 "We think it's a good idea," bicyclist Jason Spear said.

-He ran into old friends a the lake, but kept his distance.
+While bicycling with his daughter at the lake on Saturday Spear ran into some old friends.
+Even though he was happy to see some familiar faces Spears still kept his distance.

-"We understand that it's the safest thing to do right now," Spear said.
+"We understand that it's the safest thing to do right now," he added.

-Stay-at-Home orders and social distancing guidelines are being enforced everywhere.
+Stay-at-home orders and social distancing guidelines from the CDC are being enforced nationwide.

-Shoppers have to stand in line 6 feet apart, and stores are allowing only few customers in at a time.
+Shoppers have to stand in lines 6 feet apart, and stores are allowing only a few customers in at a time.

-Hardware store customer Carl Woodland, doesn't mind the wait though.
+Hardware store customer Carl Woodland says doesn't mind the wait though.

 "I thing the precautions they are taking is very necessary.
 I think it's a good idea so nobody will get this COVID-19," Woodland said.